v6ak/pa193-review-of-doxygen-validator/README.md

 When considering the tokenizer alone, it has a tricky API with some tricky undocumented (but seemingly intended) behaviour.
 When considering the tokenizer and how it is used in the `main.cpp` file, it works correctly.
 However, the design (namely overlapping tokens) makes it hard for the parser to process the tokenizer output correctly.

 ## Parser
-* As notes in tokenizer, it assumes that it has input with `\` escape sequences filtered out by the tokenizer.
+* As noted in tokenizer, it assumes that it has input with `\` escape sequences filtered out by the tokenizer.
 * The parser seems to be very stateful.
 * TODO: To be analyzed deeper
 * Some wrongly processed inputs found.
 (No memory corruption so far, though.)
 See the `successful` directory.